 Whichever of these healing diets you’re on, this recipe is for you!
 AIP, (the Autoimmune Protocol diet), always excludes nightshades, and helps many to find relief as a result.
 While tomatoes are allowed on the GAPS Diet, I (and many others) found healing from arthritic symptoms when I eliminated tomatoes.
-Paleo, same thing: we’ve got to eliminate the foods that help our bodies to heal.
+Paleo, same thing: We’ve got to eliminate the foods that prevent our bodies from healing.
 If you’ve experimented, observed — and found — that tomatoes cause you aches and pains, here’s a sauce that triumphantly takes the place of an old favorite.

 If you can’t have lemon or lime juice, I also offer a fruit/citrus-free alternative in the recipe below.